laravel/jetstream-docs/2.x/features/password-update.md

 ## Views / Pages

-Typically, the views and pages for these features should not require customization, as they are already feature complete.
+Typically, the views and pages for these features should not require customization, as they are already feature-complete.
 However, their locations are described below in case you need to make small presentation adjustments to these pages.

 When using the Livewire stack, the password update view is displayed using the `resources/views/profile/update-password-form.blade.php` Blade template.
 When using the Inertia stack, this view is displayed using the `resources/js/Pages/Profile/UpdatePasswordForm.vue` template.